wikitops/ansible_tableau/README.md

 ansible-playbook tableau.yml
 ```

-If all run like it is expected, you should  access Tableau Server Web interface : http://10.0.1.31/
+If everything run as expected, you should  access Tableau Server Web interface : http://10.0.1.31/

 #### Destroy

-To destroy on what Vagrant has created, just run this command :
+To destroy the Vagrant resources created, just run this command :

 ```
 vagrant destroy